to all graduate and undergraduate faculty - new and returning, full-time and adjunct!

 load are set up to provide this counseling.
 These office hours should

-be announced to your class and included in your course expectation form.
+be announced to your class and included in your syllabus.

 Duplication of materials is handled in different ways by different departments.
 Please consult with your department chair about the department's policy in this regard; CPCS faculty should consult with the Dean’s Office of CPCS if they are teaching on Main Campus.